We Can't Leave Any Child Behind. Now More Than Ever

 Aggression is the bodyguard of pain.

-Rather than feel the trauma that they have experienced, it’s easy to express this as anger and rage.
+Rather than feel the trauma that they have experienced, it’s easy to express it as anger and rage.
 Although destructive, anger is a language that these young people will know well.

 Their anger may be a way to get attention and could be a call for help.